Entropion and Ectropion Repair

 After the procedure, your eyelid should be in a better position and any symptoms of irritation, dryness or watery eyes should improve.

 For mild cases, surgery might not be required.
 Eye drops and ointments can be used to protect the surface of your eye.
 Alternatively, your surgeon may recommend a special soft contact lens for you to wear.

 If you have entropion, your surgeon may recommend several alternatives to surgery.
-This could include using a sticking tape to prevent your eyelashes from rubbing against your eye, injecting Botox into the muscle that turns your eyelid inwards, or using stiches to prevent your eyelid from turning in.
+This could include using a sticking tape to prevent your eyelashes from rubbing against your eye or using stiches to prevent your eyelid from turning in.

 What will happen during the operation?